 The shift from research being conducted in print to being conducted via computers was - and continues to be - a game changer for conducting research of any kind.
 However, it is not without its limitations.
-Many of the high-end legal research platforms charge for their content via cable-like subscription packages.155 For example, an attorney at a small firm in Ohio may pay for access on Lexis+ to Ohio state primary authorities and statespecific secondary authorities.
-If, however, his long-time client has a case where Kentucky state law applies, he may have to either pay to access documents outside his subscription on Lexis+, use free resources or budget for the sake of length.

-154 The ellipses mean that there are more subtopics that have been omitted here legal platforms to supplement his pricier Lexis+ subscription, or go to a nearby county or academic law library to access their print materials or electronic subscriptions.
+Many of the high-end legal research platforms charge for their content via cable-like subscription packages.
+For example, an attorney at a small firm in Ohio may pay for access on Lexis+ to Ohio state primary authorities and state-specific secondary authorities.
+If, however, his long-time client has a case where Kentucky state law applies, he may have to either pay to access documents outside his subscription on Lexis+, use free resources or budget legal platforms to supplement his pricier Lexis+ subscription, or go to a nearby county or academic law library to access their print materials or electronic subscriptions.